List of awards and nominations received by Three Days Grace: Mediabase Awards

 Mediabase is a music industry service that monitors radio station airplay in 180 US and Canadian markets.
 Mediabase publishes music charts and data based on the most played songs on terrestrial and satellite radio, and provides in-depth analytical tools for radio and record industry professionals.
 Three Days Grace received two awards out of two nominations.

 MTV Video Music Awards

+The MTV Video Music Awards is an award show presented by the cable channel MTV to honour the best in the music video medium.
+Three Days Grace received one MTV Video Music Awards nomination.

 Pollstar Awards

 Pollstar is a trade publication for the concert and live music industry.
 Three Days Grace received one nomination.

 Radio Music Awards

 The Radio Music Awards was an annual U.S. award show that honoured the year's most successful songs on mainstream radio.
 Nominations were based on the amount of airplay recording artists receive on radio stations in various formats using chart information compiled by Mediabase.
 Three Days Grace received two nominations.

 Socan Awards

 The Society of Composers, Authors and Music Publishers of Canada (SOCAN) is a Canadian performance rights organization that represents the performing rights of more than 135,000 songwriters, composers and music publishers.
 Three Days Grace have received two awards out of the two nominations.